Why Kim Jong Nam's Death Should Concern Us All

 However, Pyongyang’s continued nuclear and missile tests — the latest on Feb.
 11 — increase pressure on Beijing and have also led to Seoul's decision to deploy the U.S.-backed THAAD missile defense system, which Beijing deems an affront.

-“The Chinese would like the situation to remain the status quo,” says Webber, “So it can’t turn the screws so tightly [as to provoke] a collapse of the North Korean regime.”
+“The Chinese would like the situation to remain the status quo,” says Webber.
+“So it can’t turn the screws so tightly [as to provoke] a collapse of the North Korean regime.”

-Beijing has long pushed for a resumption of the Six-Party denuclearization talks — comprising North and South Korea, Japan, Russia, China and the U.S. — which ran from 2003 to 2009 before being nixed by Kim Jong Il, father to both Kim Jong Un and Kim Jong Nam.
+Beijing has long pushed for a resumption of the six-party denuclearization talks — comprising North and South Korea, Japan, Russia, China and the U.S. — which ran from 2003 to 2009 before being nixed by Kim Jong Il, father to both Kim Jong Un and Kim Jong Nam.

 The coal freeze may be designed to prod North Korea and the U.S. back to the negotiating table.
-Last weekend, Chinese deputy foreign minister Fu Ying met new U.S. Secretary of Defense James Mattis at the Munich Security Conference.
-On Monday, the Washington Post reported that preparations were underway for North Korean officials to come to New York for talks with former U.S. officials—the first such discussions since July 2011.
+Last weekend, Chinese Deputy Foreign Minister Fu Ying met new U.S. Secretary of Defense James Mattis at the Munich Security Conference.
+On Monday, the Washington Post reported that preparations were under way for North Korean officials to come to New York City for talks with former U.S. officials — the first such discussions since July 2011.

 However, analysts say Kim Jong Un believes nuclear capability to be an equalizer that guarantees the survival of his regime, and that the 33-year-old is cognizant of the fates of Iraqi dictator Saddam Hussein and Libyan dictator Muammar Gaddafi, who were both toppled after abandoning their pursuit of atomic weapons.